Meadow Lake, Saskatchewan: Transportation

-Meadow Lake is located on SK Highway 55 and SK Highway 4.
-The Prince Albert - Leoville - Meadow Lake - North Battleford Canadian Pacific Railway reached Meadow Lake Station at Section 26, Township 59, Range 17, west of the Third Meridian in 1931.
+Meadow Lake is located on Highway 55 and Highway 4.
+The Prince Albert – Leoville – Meadow Lake – North Battleford Canadian Pacific Railway reached Meadow Lake Station at Section 26, Township 59, Range 17, west of the Third Meridian in 1931.
 Meadow Lake Airport is located 2 NM west of Meadow Lake.

 Attractions

 Meadow Lake's Tourist Information Centre is located on Highway 4 South in the Meadow Lake Lions Park.
 The building is shared by the Meadow Lake Museum Society, Northern Saskatchewan Tourism, and the Meadow Lake Chamber of Commerce.

 Meadow Lake Provincial Park, located about 40 km to the north, takes its name from the city.
 Other nearby parks include Meadow Lake Lions Park, Nesset Lake Recreation Site, and Saint Cyr Hills Trails Recreation Site.

 Meadow Lake Golf Club is an 18-hole golf course on the south side of Meadow Lake, along Highway 4.
 Meadow Lake is directly east of the golf course.
-The golf course was built in 1952 and is a par 72 with a total of 6432 yards.
+The golf course was built in 1952 and is a par 72 with a total of 6,432 yards.
 The course also features a 20-tee driving range.